mkuchvrski/minesweeper/README.md

-# Python projects to practice
+# Python projects for practice